zeromakerplus/NeTF_public/README.md

 The final volume and slices from different view are stroaged at "./model"

 And the comparision between predicted and measured histogram is stroaged at "./figure"

+# Contact us
+Please email shensy@shanghaitech.edu.cn or wangzi@shanghaitech.edu.cn if you have any questions or suggestions.